River’s Edge Water Quality Improvement Project

 Background

 The Regional District of Nanaimo (RDN) owns and operates the River’s Edge Water Service Area (REWSA), located off Kaye Road, in Electoral Area G, to the southeast of Parksville, B.C.
-To address the increasing trend of saltiness in the local groundwater aquifer, the RDN has embarked on the River's Edge Water Quality Improvement Project, a project that involves drilling four new water supply wells and installing transmission mains and related infrastructure.
+To address the increasing trend of saltiness in the local groundwater aquifer, the RDN has embarked on the River's Edge Water Quality Improvement Project, a project that will involve drilling four to five new water supply wells and installing transmission mains and related infrastructure.
 The RDN carried out extensive public engagement in 2024, leading up to a petition process being held to gain electoral assent for the borrowing required to fund the project.
 The petition received overwhelming support from the residents in the REWSA and the RDN Board of Directors officially adopted Borrowing Bylaw No. 1914 on January 14, 2025.

 Well Drilling

-The project map below shows the locations of the proposed wells and transmission mains.
-The locations were recommended by the project hydrogeologist based on the thickness of the local aquifer, distance of the wells from each other, groundwater flow direction and reviewing the available groundwater quality information.
-Public vs. private land was the preferred option.
+Four groundwater production wells were drilled in River's Edge in the early 2000's (PW01-PW04).
+Four to five new production wells are expected to be drilled in 2025 (PW05-PW09) as shown in the image below.
+The well drilling locations were recommended by the project hydrogeologist based on the thickness of the local aquifer, distance of the wells from each other, groundwater flow direction, and reviewing the available groundwater quality information.

 For more information and to Get Involved: